 You can ask your partner to listen to the baby’s heartbeat.
 If you hear it in your lower abdomen, chances are that the baby is a head-down position.

 If you feel light flutters and hiccups lower down in your belly, and hard, powerful kicks higher up, it could be a sign that the baby is in a head-down position.
-The flutters are caused by the baby’s hands and fingers, while the kicks are from the baby’s knees and feet.
+The baby’s hands and fingers cause the flutters, while the kicks are from the baby’s knees and feet.